AmmarkoV/AdvancedImageSearch/README.md

 It also requires exif tool for JPG exif functionality that greatly speeds up some operations when just scanning JPEG headers.

-OpenCV should be a version after 3.2 along with the nonfree components

-If you wish to use the semantic search features you will also need Darknet
+OpenCV should be a version after 3.0 along with the nonfree components and this can be tricky to install.
+If you also wish to use the semantic search features ( which is a really nice feature ) you will also need Darknet

 All of these dependencies can be installed using the script provided in 3dparty/get_third_party_libs.sh Beeing on the main directory and issuing the command